In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 Stabilization

 Follow-up appointments every 2–4 weeks to assess response, adjust doses, and address side effects.
-Most patients see meaningful improvement within 6–8 weeks.
+Most clients see meaningful improvement within 6–8 weeks.

 Maintenance & tapering

-Once stable, many patients transition to quarterly check-ins.
+Once stable, many clients transition to quarterly check-ins.
 If and when it's appropriate to taper off medication, Nicholas will guide you through that process carefully.

 Ready to get started?

-New patients are welcomed through Headway — scheduling takes minutes, and most major insurance plans are accepted.
+New clients are welcomed through Headway — scheduling takes minutes, and most major insurance plans are accepted.

 Frequently asked questions